fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Invertible Matrix

-For a matrix to be invertible, there must be a mapping from each of vectors in the domain to the image of its inverse, i.e. it is [Bijective].
+- For a matrix to be invertible, there must be a mapping from each of vectors in the domain to the image of its inverse, i.e. it is [Bijective].
 This means no non-zero vectors will be mapped to zero, only zero will map to zero.[^noninvertible] Invertible matrices allow stretching, rotating, etc. but preserves the dimensionality.
 The inverse is defined by: $AA^{-1} = I$

+- Matrix is only invertible if $det A \neq 0$

 ### Characteristic Polynomial